 Their year in review not only looks cool, with its subtle pastels and its stylized heading treatments, but it also creates a narrative on the theme of “How we create experiences has changed.”
 From online retailers who have created pop up shops to connect with their customers, to alternative physical activities outside of the gym, these are all areas where Peerspace provides a solution in finding a location.
 While there appears to be little rhyme or reason to the placement of these elements, that randomness adds a sense of quirky personality that seems to be at the heart of the brand.

 However, it’s worth noting that an unfortunate amount of this content is delivered via images.
-That significantly damages both the page’s SEO and its accessibility, so we have to wonder why they went this route.
+That significantly damages both the page’s SEO (search engine optimization) and its accessibility, so we have to wonder why they went this route.
+If users can't find your site through their search engine or consume its content, then other website features, like lovely visual design elements, matter little.

 Layout: a copy-dominated hero flows into a single-column list of projects.